When the Progress You've Made Isn't Enough (Coping with Panic Attacks)

 - I can understand those who don't fit into the mold, especially in Christian circles.

-- I am blessed with a good living situation and enough financially for what I need.
+- I am blessed with a good living situation and have enough financially for what I need.

 - I have amazing friends and family (not all, but most).